Game of the Century (college football): 1967 UCLA vs. USC

 With the game tied 14–14 early in the fourth quarter, an injured Beban gamely threw a touchdown pass, but the extra point attempt was blocked, resulting in a 20–14 UCLA lead.
 Trojan quarterback Toby Page called a pass play, then saw the Bruin linebackers drop back into pass coverage.
 He changed the signals before the snap, and handed off to Simpson, who ran 64 yards for a touchdown.
 USC kicked the extra point and held on to win 21–20.

-As a result of this game, USC finished the season ranked No. 1 in both polls and would go on to defeat the Indiana Hoosiers in the 1968 Rose Bowl.
-UCLA would finish the season unranked in the AP poll (at the time, this poll only ranked the top ten teams) and No. 11 in the UPI poll.
+As a result of this game, USC finished the season ranked Number 1 in both polls and would go on to defeat the Indiana Hoosiers in the 1968 Rose Bowl.
+UCLA would finish the season out of the AP top ten poll and Number 11 in the UPI poll.
 Despite the loss, Beban would win the Heisman; Simpson would win it the next season.

 Keith Jackson, who covered the game for ABC, declared it many years later to be the greatest game he has ever seen.
 So did Giles Pellerin, a USC graduate who attended every game USC played from 1926 until his death at the 1998 USC-UCLA game at the Rose Bowl, 797 straight games over 72 years.
-Both USC broadcasters Tom Kelly and Pete Arbogast also stated that it was the greatest win in Trojan Football history – the latter attended the game at the age of 12 and lost his voice that day.
+Both USC broadcasters Tom Kelly and Pete Arbogast have stated that it was the greatest win in Trojan Football history.

 The Sporting News named the 1967 Trojans one of the greatest teams of the 20th century.